sadoyan/aralez/README.md

     - Requests limits are calculated per requester ip plus requested virtualhost.
     - If the requester exceeds the limit it will receive `429 Too Many Requests` error.
     - Optional.
 Rate limiter will be disabled if the parameter is entirely removed from config.
+- Requests to `myhost.mydomain.com/` will be limited to 20 requests per second.
 - Requests to `myhost.mydomain.com/` will be proxied to `127.0.0.1` and `127.0.0.2`.
 - Plain HTTP to `myhost.mydomain.com/foo` will get 301 redirect to configured TLS port of Aralez.
 - Requests to `myhost.mydomain.com/foo` will be proxied to `127.0.0.4` and `127.0.0.5`.